FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio examples list [OPTIONS]

-  The 'apio examples list' lists the apio project examples that are available
+  The command ‘apio examples list’ lists the available Apio project examples
-  for fetching.
+  that you can use.

   Examples:
     apio examples list                     # List all examples